stephen-hocking/Michigan-Terminal-System-Dockerfile/README.md

 * Invoked as anything else, it requires one argument, which is the name of a file containing a job deck.

-The definitive reference can be found at [https://try-mts.com/why-try-mts/]()
+The definitive reference can be found at [https://try-mts.com/why-try-mts/]() The latest container can be found at the docker hub https://hub.docker.com/repository/docker/shocking/mts-3090